JedWatson/react-select/README.md

 * The values of the selected items are joined using the `delimiter` prop to create the input value when `joinValues` is true
 * A simple value, if provided, will be split using the `delimiter` prop
 * The `onChange` event provides an array of selected options _or_ a comma-separated string of values (eg `"1,2,3"`) if `simpleValue` is true
 * By default, only options in the `options` array can be selected.
-Setting `allowCreate` to true allows new options to be created if they do not already exist.
+Setting `allowCreate` to true allows new options to be created if they do not already exist. *NOTE:* `allowCreate` is not implemented in `1.0.0-beta`, if you need this option please stay on `0.9.x`.
 * By default, selected options can be cleared.
 To disable the possibility of clearing a particular option, add `clearableValue: false` to that option:
 ```javascript
 var options = [